SELF-PAY ONLY

 Assistant Clinical Professor of Psychiatry at

-Yale Medical School and the Univ. of Connecticut School of Medicine.
+the Univ. of Connecticut School of Medicine.

-• Depression.
+Depression.
 Studies indicate that it can help people address, understand, and change recurring interpersonal patterns that play a significant part in their depression.

-• Relationship problems.
+Relationship Problems.
 Recurring patterns of relationship and interpersonal conflicts with family, friends, coworkers, and significant others often respond well to this type of therapy.

-• Substance Abuse.
-Addictions often begin as efforts to self-medicate against powerful and frightening unconscious emotions that often arise from a variety of abandonment or traumatic issues from childhood.
-Psychodynamic psychotherapy can help you explore these emotions, understand their source in childhood, free you from the control those issues have over you, and reduce the chaos and conflicts that substance use creates in your life.
-Psychodynamic psychotherapy along with ones active participation in 12-Step recovery programs can be very effective managing addictions
+Psychodynamic psychotherapy can help you explore these experiences, explore and express the related emotions, understand their source in childhood, with a goal of freeing you from the control those issues have over you inn order to reduce the chaos and conflicts that substance use creates in your life.
+Psychodynamic psychotherapy along with active participation in 12-Step recovery programs can be very effective managing addictions

 Why Psychoanalytic/Psychodynamic Psychotherapy?